norkator/open-intelligence/README.md

 Multi node support
 ============
-Multi node support requires little bit more work to configure but it's doable.
+Multi node support requires little more work to configure, but it's doable.
 Follow instructions below.

 1. Each node needs to have access to source files hosted by one main node via network share.
 2. Create configuration file `config_slave.ini` from template `config_slave.ini.tpl`